Which of the following best explains why water (H_2O) is a polar ... | Study Prep in Pearson+

 1

+Understand that this difference in electronegativity creates polar covalent bonds, where the electron density is pulled closer to the oxygen atom, generating partial charges (δ- on oxygen and δ+ on hydrogens).

-Identify the molecular geometry of water (H\_2O).
-Water has two hydrogen atoms bonded to oxygen and two lone pairs on oxygen, resulting in a bent (angular) shape rather than a linear shape.
+Consider the molecular geometry of water, which is bent (not linear) due to the two lone pairs on oxygen; this shape prevents the dipole moments from canceling out.

-Understand that oxygen is more electronegative than hydrogen, which causes the electrons in the O-H bonds to be shared unequally, creating partial negative charges near oxygen and partial positive charges near hydrogen.

-Recognize that because of the bent shape, the dipole moments of the two O-H bonds do not cancel out, leading to an overall molecular dipole moment, making water a polar molecule.
+Conclude that the combination of oxygen's higher electronegativity and the bent shape of water leads to an uneven distribution of electron density, making water a polar molecule.

-Conclude that the combination of bent molecular geometry and the difference in electronegativity between oxygen and hydrogen explains why water is polar, unlike molecules with linear geometry or nonpolar covalent bonds.

 Watch next